ajjay0604/Traffic-Signal-Optimization-using-RL/README.md

-# 🚦 Traffic Signal Optimization using Reinforcement Learning
+# 🚦 Traffic Signal Optimization using RL

 An **adaptive traffic management system** that optimizes signal timings using a combination of **supervised learning** and **reinforcement learning (RL)** techniques.
 Built with **Python** and visualized in **Pygame**, this project dynamically adjusts traffic signals based on real-time and historical data, significantly improving traffic flow and reducing congestion.